Introduction

 A number of helpful films on using the iCT are available on our NIHRtv Youtube channel, including an introduction to iCT study submissions and assigning your costing to an NHS site.

 The above videos are intended as system guidance - therefore it is not possible to include an audio description of every action.
-If you require further support, or the same information in an alternative format, please contact supportmystudy@nihr.ac.uk
+If you require further support, or the same information in an alternative format, please contact supportmystudy@nihr.ac.uk - The following costing guidance from DMD hub will help sites and companies cost Duchenne Muscular Dystrophy studies more effectively when using the iCT.

-Functionality update:
+Functionality updates

 - The availability of a ‘Setup & Close-down’ separate to the per-participant budget at the study level.
 This allows Company Representatives to add generic Setup & Close-down activities to the iCT from the start of their submission, rather than only at the site level following validation.